Sanavesa/BattleArena/README.md

 A player can place a mine in 4 directions: up, down, left, right.
 A mine does not move and will explode when it comes into contact with a player, another mine, and a projectile.
 Placing a mine has a cooldown of 10 rounds; meaning, that it can only be placed once every 10 rounds.

 ## API
-For the complete API available to user, click here.
+For the complete API available to user, read the [API Link](API.md).